thi-ng/umbrella/packages/dcons/README.md

 ## About

-Double-linked lists with comprehensive set of operations (incl. optional self-organizing behaviors)
+Double-linked lists with comprehensive set of operations (incl. optional self-organizing behaviors).

 - ES6 iterator support
 - Stack & queue API (front and/or back)